 An individual also has a right under the Freedom of Information Act 1982 (Cth) (“FOI Act”) to request access to documents held by a government body and to seek correction or annotation of those documents.
 Due to the nature of Scope Global’s activities and involvement with a number of government bodies, Scope Global may hold information to which an FOI request relates.
 Scope Global will comply with a request for information (or the correct or annotation of information) made by a government body in relation to an individual’s FOI request, in accordance with the requirements of the Privacy Act.

 Any person, who on reasonable grounds believes that Scope Global has breached this Policy may complain in writing to the Privacy Officer specifying details of the alleged breach.
-A written complaint can be emailed or posted to the Privacy Officer using the contact details set out in section 2 of this Policy.
+A written complaint can be emailed or posted to the Privacy Officer using the contact details set out in this Policy.

 It is requested that the written complaint be forwarded within six (6) months of the time the complainant first became aware of the breach.
 If a complaint is received after this time, Scope Global may not be able to investigate the complaint.